 - Bugles corn snacks– horn of plenty for the harvest

-- Attach a card to each Snack Bag
+- Attach a card to each Mayflower Munch Snack Bag

-- Place a copy by the snack bowl (if you don’t do individual favors)
+- Place a copy by the snack bowl (if you don’t do individual bags)

 - Place one on each plate at dinner and see if children can match each item in their snack mix to the part of the story.